-As a specialist investor we play an active role in contributing to the achievement of Australia's national goal of net zero emission by 2050.
-CEFC investments must comply with the CEFC Act, supporting eligible technologies in renewable energy generation, energy efficiency and low emissions solutions.
+As a specialist investor we play an active role in contributing to the achievement of Australia's greenhouse gas reduction targets.
+CEFC investments must comply with the CEFC Act, supporting eligible clean energy technologies in renewable energy generation, energy efficiency and low emissions technologies.